 Food service managers oversee day-to-day operations for dining establishments and other places that serve food.
 Some of the tasks that food service managers perform include hiring and training employees, inspecting equipment and supplies used for food preparation and dining, handling customer complaints, setting customer service standards, managing payroll and budgets, and coming up with employee schedules.

-According to BLS, food service managers have a median pay of around $55,320 per year or $26.60 per hour.
-The job outlook for this career from 2019 to 2029 is slower than average at 1 percent.
+According to BLS, food service managers have a median pay of around $59,440 per year or $28.58 per hour.
+The job outlook for this career from 2021 to 2031 is faster than average at 10 percent.

 Health Information Technician